77 Dental Marketing Strategies to Grow Your Practice

 Upload your videos to YouTube, Facebook, and your website.
 Creating video content can improve social media engagement, influence purchase decisions, and more:

-If you want to expand your online presence, eventually you’ll have to engage in online marketing for dentists.
+If you want to expand your online presence, eventually you’ll have to engage in digital dental marketing for dentists.
 Here are a few options that have not yet been discussed:

 I know what you’re thinking:

 Direct mail’s obsolete, right?
 Direct mail, or postcard mailers sent to a targeted group of prospects, is a surefire way to get more patients.
 Direct mail has an estimated response rate of 24% and an average return of $16.39 per name mailed, according to a HubSpot study.

 Tyler Brown, Marketing Specialist at DentalMarketing.net, says he typically targets neighborhoods near a dental practice’s locations and sends out professional-looking postcards with an incentive/promotion to get people to call.
 Brown says that of every 5,000 postcards he sends, he gets an average of 35 calls, resulting in about 7 new patients.